Man of Two Worlds (film)

-Man of Two Worlds is a 1934 American pre-Code drama film directed by J. Walter Ruben and starring Francis Lederer, Elissa Landi and Henry Stephenson.
+Man of Two Worlds is a 1934 American Pre-Code drama film directed by J. Walter Ruben and starring Francis Lederer, Elissa Landi and Henry Stephenson.

 Plot

-A British explorer to the Arctic hires an Eskimo guide for his expedition.
-Extremely skilled at his job, he has little knowledge of Western civilization.
+A British explorer in the Arctic hires an Eskimo guide for his expedition.
+He is extremely skilled at his job, but he has little knowledge of Western civilization.
 When he travels to London he falls in love with his employer's daughter, but also struggles to adjust to the different culture.